ArpitaBadatia/Amazon-Supply-Chain-Analytics-Project/README.md

 ## 📌 Project Overview
 This project focuses on building a **Supply Chain & Sales Analytics dashboard** using **Excel, SQL, and Power BI**.
-The objective is to analyze sales performance, demand trends, and logistics efficiency, and present insights in a clean, recruiter-friendly dashboard.
+The objective is to analyze sales performance, demand trends, and logistics efficiency, and present insights in a clean way.

 ---